zackstout/aoc-2025/README.md

 ## Day 6

 A parsing problem!
 Interpret lines as columns of digits (so whitespace matters!).
-Better than mollusk math of the past that's for sure..
+Better than [mollusk math of the past](https://adventofcode.com/2021/day/18), that's for sure..

+## Day 7

+First DFS problem!

+Part one: Count how many times the path splits.

+Part two: And then count the total number of paths.
+A nice iterative solution worked here, very reminiscent of 1-d [cellular automata](https://en.wikipedia.org/wiki/Cellular_automaton).

+I feel like the second part is definitely also solveable with DFS, and I'd like to capture that at some point.

+## Day 8

+A little Union-Find action: keeping track of cycles in a graph as new edges are added.

+Part one: find the largest three cycles after a certain number of iterations (not counting "useless" ones).

+Part two: find the number of iterations needed to reduce the number of cycles to one.

+Great to get to use the `UnionFind` class and understand how the `parents` array actually works.